swallowcamel/nancywiki/Bootstrapping-Nancy.md

     container.Register<IMyInterface, MyImplementation>().AsSingleton();
     container.Register<IMyInterfaceToo, MyOtherThing>().AsMultiInstance();

-For more information on the various registration options available, please take a look at the [TinyIoC Wiki](http://hg.grumpydev.com/tinyioc).
+For more information on the various registration options available, please take a look at the [TinyIoC Wiki](<http://hg.grumpydev.com/tinyioc>).

 ### Part 3 - Alternative Containers ###

 Although they don't form part of the "core" Nancy project, Nancy's Bootstrapper architecture is designed to be easily adapted to other IoC containers.
 To use an alternative Bootstrapper simply derive from the replacement Bootstrapper, rather than the default Nancy one, and Nancy will take care of the rest.

-For a list of alternative container implementations please see [Alternative Containers].
+For a list of alternative container implementations please see [[Container Support]].

 ### Part 4 - Barebones Hardcore Ninja Mode / Being Flippin' Awkward ###